brianhouse/art_and_code/NEXT.md

 I want it to click in terms of programming, but have to be ok if it doesn't for everyone. but the problem-solving aspect should be a part of it, that's what's missing for them, the mentality of making it work.

 why are they so bad at file management. it's google's fault.

+table crits where I give actual individual feedback, just not in front of the room

+/

+for loops (REPETITION) is actually really important. most generative examples fit in that zone.

+so to make room, the early assignments can be cut down. dont need a week and a half for encoding. crit and intro could happen on the same day. so 4 weeks for encoding and indeterminacy could be:

+M-M encoding
+M-M indeterminacy
+M-M repetition

+so then we have an extra week later for ANIMATION or something, prior to EMERGENCE

 ## Omissions